soumelis-lab/ICELLNET/Vignette.md

 Once all the dependencies are downloaded and loaded, you can load the `icellnet` package.

+To load the most recent version of the ligand/receptor database, you should run the command below:

+    db=read.csv(curl::curl(url="https://raw.githubusercontent.com/soumelis-lab/ICELLNET/master/database.tsv"), sep="\t",header = T, check.names=FALSE)

 ```{r, echo=T, message=FALSE}
 library(icellnet)
 ```
-# How to format your own data to use ICELLNET package?
+# How to format your own data to use ICELLNET package? <a name="How-to-format-your-own-data-to-use-ICELLNET-package?"></a>

 ## Data files format
 **For the central cell:** It can be any transcriptomic profile data of one cell type.
 For **RNA-seq data**, the dataset should be annotated with gene symbol as rownames, and also in a specific column named 'Symbol'.
 For **microarray data**, the ICELLNET functions are adapted to handle Affymetrix Human Genome U133 Plus 2.0 Array annotation.
 Nevertherless, if the dataset have been generated with an other Affymetrix technology, you have 2 possibilities to adapt the tool : a) Annotate your data with gene symbol before using ICELLNET and then consider your data as "RNA-Seq" for CC.type argument. b) adapt the R code of the db.hgu133plus2() function to have the right annotation conversion when using ICELLNET.
 Same as for RNAseq, the annotations should be set as rownames and in a ID column.

-**For the peripheral cell (if you don't want to use BioGPS as peripheral cells):** This can be interesting for example if you possess transcriptomic data of several cell types of the same sample, to see how they interact together.
+**For the partner cell (if you don't want to use Human Primary Cell Atlas as partner cell types):** This can be interesting for example if you possess transcriptomic data of several cell types of the same sample, to see how they interact together.
 As for the central cell, the transcriptomic profiles should be correctly formattted (see previous paragraph above for more information).
 If your transcriptomic profiles are annotated with gene symbol, PC.type should be set to "RNA-seq" (even if your data come from microarray technology).

 ## Target files format
 You should define two dataframes as target files, one corresponding to the central cell, and the other one corresponding to the peripheral cells.
 These dataframe usually describes the different samples.